golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 ![Single failure output log](/bad_result_log_3.png)

-In case of the failure in the `run()` we receive the result object with the attributes:
+In the case of the failure in the `run()` method, we receive the result object with following attributes:
 - `result: 'Error'`,
 - `stdout: null`,
 - `stderr: 'node: bad option: -w\n',` - the command output
-- `message: 'ExeScript command exited with code 9', the exit code of the command that failed.` - message from the system, exit code 9 for node indicates: `Exit Code 9, Invalid Argument: This is employed when an unspecified option was given`.
+- `message: 'ExeScript command exited with code 9', the exit code of the command that failed.` - message from the system.
+The `node.js` exit code 9 means: `Exit Code 9, Invalid Argument: This is employed when an unspecified option was given`.

-Final note: If you run your tasks using the `map()` or `forEach()` methods TaskExecutor will stop the whole Job and will not continue after failure of any Task.
+Final note: If you run your tasks using the `map()` or `forEach()` methods, TaskExecutor will stop the whole Job and will not continue after failure of any Task.